LuC-9/custom-portfolio/content/blog/getting-started-with-nextjs.md

 ## Conclusion

 Next.js is a powerful framework that makes building React applications easier and more efficient.
-With features like server-side rendering, static site generation, and API routes, it's a great choice for modern web development TEST!@#.
+With features like server-side rendering, static site generation, and API routes, it's a great choice for modern web development.